dimitri/tapoueh.org/content/post/2026/07/pg-since-11/index.md

 ---

-What follows is my personal selection of SQL-level improvements from those seven releases — features I consider key to writing efficient PostgreSQL, grouped by theme.
+What follows is my personal selection of SQL-level improvements from those seven releases — features I consider key to writing efficient PostgreSQL queries, grouped by theme.
 Knowing what PostgreSQL can do also matters more than ever in the AI
 era: you cannot ask an AI to write a window function or a range query — or reach for a multi-range datatype in your schema — if you do not know those tools